 It's always fun to taste here since they have a selection of both still and sparkling wines.
 You will find them on Dolores between Ocean and 7th Ave.

-The tasting room for Galante Vineyards is set next to a garden courtyard, off the street in downtown Carmel.
+The tasting room for Galante Vineyards is set next to a garden courtyard off the street in downtown Carmel.
 In addition to the standard wines in this area, they also offer a Malbec, Petite Sirah and Sauvignon Blanc.
-You will find them off Dolores between Ocean and 7th Ave.

-This small, family owned winery is another great place to check the quality of the wines from Monterey wineries.
+This small, family owned winery is another great place to experience the top shelf quality of the wines from Monterey wineries.
 At their tasting room in Carmel, you can sample their Pinot Noir, Syrah or their Port wine.

 The gorgeous, new tasting room at Silvestri Vineyards serves up their estate wines including Pinot Noir, Syrah and Pinot Blanc.